Your Brain Controls Your Mood: How to Naturally Boost Feel-Good Neurotransmitters

 2. Treat yourself to an aromatherapy session

-Essential oils have become more popular than ever for all kinds of wellness needs, and that includes mood boosting.
-Lavender essential oil has been shown (4) to produce a calming effect similar to anti-anxiety medications like lorazepam, which work by stimulating serotonin production.
 This neurotransmitter is actually produced in the gut, also known as your “second brain,” and is responsible for regulating your mood.
-Low levels have been linked (5) to increased levels of anxiety and depression, so place a few drops in your diffuser at work or home for a constant stream of feel-good hormones.
+Low levels have been linked (3) to increased levels of anxiety and depression, so place a few drops in your diffuser at work or home for a constant stream of feel-good hormones.

 4. Add in adaptogens

-5. Light up
+5. Light it up

 No, not a cigarette.
-I mean light up the room with a blue-light therapy box.
+I mean light up the room with a light therapy box.
 The winter days give us ample time indoors to cozy up and get our hygge on.
 But with more time indoors comes less time out in the sun.
 Seasonal affective disorder (SAD) can leave us feeling lethargic and depressed.
 SERT levels (serotonin transporters) are higher in the winter causing serotonin levels to be low, which leave many to feel just plain sad.
-Blue-light therapy boxes are great for boosting serotonin when getting outside isn’t an option.
+Light therapy boxes are great for boosting serotonin when getting outside isn’t an option.

 6. Hit the snooze button